 We are thrilled to welcome you back to the War Memorial Opera House for the 2021–22 Season!
 The health and safety of our patrons, employees, and artists are our top priorities.
 We want to make the transition back to live performances at the Opera House as safe and comfortable as possible.
 With that in mind, our visitor guidelines have temporarily changed.

-Based on the latest medical advice and patron feedback, as of July 28, 2021, San Francisco Opera will require all patrons over the age of 12 to show proof of vaccination to attend performances at the War Memorial Opera House and the Diane B. Wilsey Center for Opera.
+Per San Francisco city guidelines, San Francisco Opera will require all patrons ages 12 and older to show proof of vaccination to attend performances at the War Memorial Opera House, Herbst Theatre and the Diane B. Wilsey Center for Opera, along with a photo ID.

 Thank you for your patience and understanding.